 Taking into account the above psis are most useful in xp runs with a monk type in group.
 Since almost all lord play is in a group, psi lords have the same issue with lost weapons as psis hitting in a group at hero.
 Kinetic chain is more useful because of relatively less mana cost compared to hero.
 Also you can use mindwipe when kinetic chain is exhausted and still do a pretty good amount of overall damage.

-The disadvantages to psis are that they have to run in hit gear, making them more splatty.
+One of the disadvantages to psis is that they usually run in hit gear, making them more splatty.
 Also they have neither a good area spell, nor a good surgeable single target spell at lord, which means they are of less use in gear rooms.
 Lost weapons are a perennial risk, especially in areas with stompers or when the whole group goes down.

 Psionicist Remort Options